oracle-livelabs/developer/multicloud-azuredevops-oracledb/observability/observability.md

 ## Introduction

-This lab will show you how to view metrics of the Azure application and Oracle data tiers in a single Grafana dashboard.
+This lab will show you how to view metrics of the Azure application and Oracle data tiers in a single Grafana dashboard and using the CI/CD pipeline created earlier.

 Please see the  [Unified Observability in Grafana with converged Oracle Database Workshop](http://bit.ly/unifiedobservability) for an more in-depth look at this topic including details of the metrics, logs, and tracing exporters.